Eric Crawshay1

 Olive Christine Millar was born on 20 November 1895.1 She was the daughter of Henry Edward Millar and Ada Margaret Prance.2 She married Admiral of the Fleet Sir Algernon Usborne Willis, son of Herbert Bourdillon Willis, on 7 September 1916.1

-She was educated at Newnham College, Cambridge University, Cambridge, Cambridgeshire, England.1 From 7 September 1916, her married name became Willis.
-She was invested as a Commander, Order of the British Empire (C.B.E.) in 1951.1
+She was educated at Newnham College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 From 7 September 1916, her married name became Willis.
+She was appointed Commander, Order of the British Empire (C.B.E.) in 1951.1

 Citations